 I also have a dog afraid of loud noises.
 We got him a "thunder shirt" which did help.
 For really bad times, like to 4th of July fireworks, the vet gave us a prescription sedative called alprazolam, gave him 1 pill a half hour before the shooting of fireworks started.
-He fell asleep and never knew it happened!
-This is a last resort fix, not to be used on a regular basis, but it sure made our holiday more fun.

 I have a five year old Shih Tzu that I would walk three times a day everyday.
 We recently had a pretty large thunderstorm, and my dog is terrified of thunder.
 However, the noises aren't what bothers him, it is the vibration of the ground.
 We live near an airport, so he feels the vibration from the airplanes and connects that with the vibration of the thunder, and becomes extremely afraid.

 He panics, and refuses to go outside because we have an airplane come by at least every 10 minutes.
 We've had thunderstorms before, worse thunderstorms even, but now he is confusing the vibration.
 This also happens with motorcycles and the like.
 In the event that I can get him outside, it's usually about less than a minute before he tries to escape back to our home, he has even pulled off of his collar and sprinted back.
 It's devastating to watch, because my dog used to love being outside, and bring his leash to me when he knew it was time to go out.